A Chrysalis fan once asked, “Is Chrysalis anti-Catholic?”

 The official Chrysalis position on this question is that our deck works perfectly well alongside all religious beliefs; it prefers no particular religion to another.
 We are, however, decidedly anti-dogma, which I’ll go on to explain.

 However, the church’s position on tarot is worth noting: The Catholic church, as well as Christian fundamentalism in general, condemn not only Chrysalis, but all forms of what they pejoratively term divination or, even worse, New Age.
-The church has always feared what it fails to understand and then demonized it.
+The church has always feared what it fails to understand and then demonize it.
 But our minds are not mired in 15th century thought, are they?
 They shouldn’t be.

-In the spiritual quest to align personal consciousness with Higher Self (or God, the gods or whatever else you wish to name that unseen metaphysical reality that is greater than the whole), certain religious doctrine, as opposed to dogma, can inform the spiritual journey.
+In the spiritual quest to align personal consciousness with Higher Self (or God, the gods or whatever else you wish to name the unseen metaphysical reality that is greater than the whole), certain religious doctrine, as opposed to dogma, can inform the spiritual journey.
 For example, Paul wrote to the Philippians (2:13) that God gives us the “desire and the accomplishment.”
 This is a beautiful spiritual lesson that implies several things.

 First, that we must be our own spiritual directors: We ourselves, not priest, hierophant or politician, must intuit, interpret and discern the manifest desire that hails from beyond.
 This is the lesson of the Chrysalis Divine Child, which abides in us all.
 Second, we must sublimate the personal ego and surrender it so to be guided in the accomplishment.
 Paul’s ultimate teaching here is about accepting personal responsibility and exercising free will in the quest for spiritual growth and then NEVER relinquishing it, lest we lock up our minds with debilitating chains of weighty dogma.